 Purchasing Thresholds Policy Requirements (inc GST) Quotations Conditions Up to \$5,000 Verbal quotes/estimates required in order to raise purchase order amount.
-No written quotes required Consult as to whether an existing Pre- Qualified Supplier Panel or Preferred Contract exists.
+No written quotes required Consult as to whether an existing Pre-Qualified Supplier Panel or Preferred Contract exists.
 Council Officials must ensure that they use their professional knowledge and expertise in the purchasing process.
 Over \$5,000 and up to \$50,000 Obtain at least two written quotes Consult as to whether an existing Pre-Qualified Supplier Panel or Preferred Contract exists.
-If no contract exists, obtain two written quotations that are to be attached to the purchase order.
+For purchases under \$10,000, if no contract exists, obtain two written quotations that are to be attached to the purchase order.
 For orders over \$10,000, Council's Vendor Panel software is the method for obtaining quotations.
+Acceptance of VendorPanel responses cannot occur until approval is given by an Authorising Officer who has the appropriate delegation.

-Purchasing Thresholds Policy Requirements (inc GST) Quotations Conditions Over \$50,000 and up to \$249,999.99 Obtain at least three written quotations Consult as to whether an existing Pre- Qualified Supplier Panel or Preferred Contract exists.
+Purchasing Thresholds Policy Requirements (inc GST) Quotations Conditions Over \$50,000 and up to \$249,999.99 Obtain at least three written quotations Consult as to whether an existing Pre-Qualified Supplier Panel or Preferred Contract exists.
 If no contract exists, obtain three written quotations from suppliers through an RFQ process, using Vendor Panel (Council's prescribed software) for purchases over \$10,000.
-These quotations or Tenders are to be attached to the purchase order. \$250,000 and above Tender procedures apply Consult as to whether an existing Pre- Qualified Supplier Panel or Preferred Contract exists.
+It is recommended that requests for quotation shall be open for 21 days, and not less than 7 days.
+Acceptance of VendorPanel responses cannot occur until approval is given by an Authorising Officer who has the appropriate delegation.
+These quotations or Tenders are to be attached to the purchase order. \$250,000 and above Tender procedures apply Consult as to whether an existing Pre-Qualified Supplier Panel or Preferred Contract exists.
 All Tendering activities must be facilitated by the Procurement Team.
 Legislative compliance requirements must be adhered to.